mlytvynchuk/bitstock_transactions/README.md

 ### Task 4

 The perform_withdrawal service is unwritten.
 Implement a basic version of this service - no extra models should be required.
 What considerations might you need to make for this service, and how might you approach preventing any issues it might raise?
+I used database locking to avoid a few withdrawals at the same time and verified if account balance can be withdrawn with the specified amount.